Tom the Dancing Bug by Ruben Bolling for November 19, 2010

 3. Missing large

-jedraft over 13 years ago
+jedraft about 14 years ago

 I wouldn’t say this is antitheistic per se, but definitely a satire of religious ideas, pointing out how fundamentally self-contradictory and illogical an anthropomorphic idea of a supreme being actually is.
 Endowing an omnipotent and omniscient being with a human-sized personality just flat-out doesn’t work.
 So you get nonsense like God, who already knows everything, “testing” your faith - despite the fact that, being God, he’s already aware of what the results of the test are going to be.
 So, then, the point of the test is just to wear away at your faith to make it … stronger?